realworldocaml/book/en/compiler-output-formats.md

 let _ = compare_t
 ```

-The result is the original type definition, and some automatically generated
+The output code contains the original type definition accompanied by some
-code that implements an explicit comparison function for each field in the
+automatically generated code that implements an explicit comparison function
+for each field in the record.
+If you're using the extension in your compiler
-record.
-This generated code is then compiled as if you had typed it in
+command-line, this generated code is then compiled as if you had typed it in
 yourself.

-Another useful feature of `type_conv` is that it can generate signatures too.
+Another useful feature of `type_conv` is that it can generate module signatures
-Copy the earlier type definition into a `comparelib_test.mli` and rerun the
+too.
+Copy the earlier type definition into a `comparelib_test.mli` and rerun
-camlp4 dumper script.
+the camlp4 dumper script.

 ```console
 $ ./camlp4_dump.sh test_comparelib.mli